One-shot Capacity bounds on the Simultaneous Transmission of Classical and Quantum Information: Asymptotic Analysis

 where $\gamma\in(0, \sqrt{\epsilon'}-\delta')$.
 And so the achievability of the private rate appears as follows:

-Like all capacity theorems, the proof of the aforementioned capacity region is accomplished in two steps, direct part that we show all such rates are achievable, i.e., the RHS of the equation (\ref{r11}) is contained ($\subseteq$) inside $\mathcal{C}_{\infty}(\mathcal{N})$ and the converse part that goes in the opposite direction saying that those rates cannot be exceeded, i.e., $\mathcal{C}_{\infty}(\mathcal{N})$ is contained inside the union on the RHS of (\ref{r11}).
+Like all capacity theorems, the proof of the aforementioned capacity region is accomplished in two steps, direct part that we show all such rates are achievable, i.e., the right-hand side of the equation (\ref{r11}) is contained ($\subseteq$) inside $\mathcal{C}_{\infty}(\mathcal{N})$ and the converse part that goes in the opposite direction saying that those rates cannot be exceeded, i.e., $\mathcal{C}_{\infty}(\mathcal{N})$ is contained inside the union on the right-hand side of (\ref{r11}).

-For the direct part, we will use our one-shot lower bounds on the capacity region and will apply quantum AEP for the (conditional) smooth hypothesis testing- and max-mutual information.
-From theorem (\ref{achievability tm}), for $m$ uses of the channel $\mathcal{N}$ (or as one may like to think of it, one use of the superchannel $\mathcal{N}^{\otimes m}$), the following lower bound on the capacity region $\mathcal{C}^{\epsilon,\epsilon'}(\mathcal{N}^{\otimes m})$ can be seen:
+For the direct part, we use our one-shot lower bounds on the capacity region and apply quantum AEP for the (conditional) smooth hypothesis testing- and max-mutual information.
+From Theorem \ref{achievability tm}, for $m$ uses of the channel $\mathcal{N}$ (or as one may like to think of it, one use of the superchannel $\mathcal{N}^{\otimes m}$), the following lower bound on the capacity region $\mathcal{C}^{\epsilon,\epsilon'}(\mathcal{N}^{\otimes m})$ can be seen:

 where $\mathcal{C}_{a}(\mathcal{N}^{\otimes \ell})$ is the set of all twins $(r',R')$ satisfying: